Unidata/online-python-training/git.md

 title: What Is Git, Github and Why Do You Care
 ---

-# What Is Git, Github and Why Do You Care
+# What Is Git, Github and Why Do You Care?

 ## Motivation